jsiebens/rpi-faasd/README.md

   --tcp-remote 127.0.0.1
 ```

-The last `--remote-tcp` flag, it tells the inlets pro client where to send traffic.
-In this case it will be the loopback-interface.
+The last flag, `--remote-tcp`, tells the inlets pro client where to send traffic, which in this case will be the loopback-interface.
 The inlets pro client is configured to punch out ports 80 and 443 out of the tunnel.

 One thing left to do: get a domain ready for your faasd installation.
 Once you have a domain, add a DNS A record with the public ip of the exit-node.
 A domain is required for Caddy to generate some TLS certificates with Let's Encrypt.